 The day arrived

-On October 15th 2021, Australian PM announced that parents of Australian citizens and PR holders will be classed as ‘immediate family’ and can visit.
+On October 15th 2021, the Australian PM announced a change.
+Parents of Australian citizens and PR holders will be classed as immediate family and can visit.
 This huge movement helped people understand the power of multicultural Australians and the effect of policies and rules on them.

 Read more: Read more about this historical announcement here